WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

   UnlinkProxyMedia()                              --> Bool               # Unlinks any proxy media associated with clip.
   ReplaceClip(filePath)                           --> Bool               # Replaces the underlying asset and metadata of MediaPoolItem with the specified absolute clip path.
-  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool item TranscribeAudio()                               --> Bool               # Transcribes audio of the MediaPoolItem.
-Returns True if successful; False otherwise
+  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool item
-  ClearTranscription()                            --> Bool               # Clears audio transcription of the MediaPoolItem.
-Returns True if successful; False otherwise.

 Timeline
   GetName()                                       --> string             # Returns the timeline name.